tejasri19/Stressnet/README.md

 ## StressNet: A spatial-spectral-temporal deformable attention-based framework for water stress classification in maize

-If you find our work useful, please cite as:
+If you find our code useful, please cite as:

 ```